ARTICLE I – Name

 The name of the organization shall be the Association of Meeting Professionals (AMPs).

 Founded in Alexandria, VA, the mission of the Association of Meeting Professionals is to provide local, affordable opportunities for members to gather and share information, promote excellence, and improve and strengthen the value and credibility of the meeting profession.

 ARTICLE III – Membership

 Section 1.
-Membership Classifications: Within the association there shall be the following membership classifications: Planner, Allied (Supplier), Associate (Suppliers outside the Washington metropolitan area), Student, and Honorary.
+Membership Classifications: Within the association there shall be the following membership classifications: Planner, Industry Partner, Student, and Honorary.

 Section 2.
 Planner membership in the association shall be limited to individuals who are engaged in the management and planning of meetings for trade, professional, technical, educational, philanthropic, similar type voluntary memberships, associations, businesses, or corporations and the chief executive office thereof.

-Section 4.
-Associate membership shall be available to individuals outside the Washington metropolitan area providing services to the meeting planning profession.
-Each Associate membership allows one individual to attend AMPs functions without charge, where applicable.
+Section 3.
+Industry Partner membership shall be available to individuals providing services to the meeting planning profession.
+Each Industry Partner membership allows one individual to attend AMPs’ functions without charge, where applicable.

 Section 6.
 Honorary membership will require the approval of the Board of Directors and shall consist of those persons no longer actively engaged in the business of meeting planning and who have previously been a member of the association or its predecessor association for a period of at least three years.

 Section 7.
 All membership in the association shall be limited to individuals and is retained by the individual member upon change in employment.